26 Pressure groups

 Although groups are normally more able to bring about change as insiders, some pressure groups prefer to be ‘outsiders’.
 An outsider signals a separation from government, which affirms a philosophical commitment to an issue and provides freedom and independence to express views or pursue agendas without real or perceived censorship.
 While some other outsiders may respect this position, outsiders tend to be valued less by politicians – particularly if the strategy could be perceived as extreme or unlikely to affect electoral results.
 However, changes in societal values or recognition of the pressure group’s role and primary cause can change these perceptions.[50]

-This talks to how issues are ‘framed’ by pressure groups to garner support for a social movement or for policy change.
-Framing refers to how groups link interpretations of individual interests, values and beliefs with their activities, goals and ideology.
-Entman provides a useful definition of framing and its policy implications:
+The way that issues are ‘framed’ by organisations to garner support for policy change has drawn increasing attention in recent decades.
+Framing refers to the way groups link interpretations of individual interests, values and beliefs with their activities, goals and ideology.
+The framing perspective is dominant in studying protest culture.[52]

-to select some aspects of a perceived reality and make them more salient in a communicating text, in such a way as to promote a particular problem definition, causal interpretation, moral evaluation, and/or treatment recommendation.[54]
+To select some aspects of a perceived reality and make them more salient in a communicating text, in such a way as to promote a particular problem definition, causal interpretation, moral evaluation, and/or treatment recommendation.[53]

 Why do pressure groups cease to exist?